 Abell has worked with the National Geographic Society since 1970 and has photographed more than 20 articles on various cultural and wilderness subjects.
 He has also lectured on photography and...

 “It matters little how much equipment we use; it matters much that we be masters of all we do use.”

 Sam Abell is an inveterate and habitual composer of scenes.
 “I see space, and white, and color in every situation and scene I’m in,” he says.

-Leadership and the Lens: Learning at the Intersection of Innovation and Image-Making
+Leadership and the Lens: Reframing the Question to Unlock Insight and Impact

 Veteran National Geographic photographer Sam Abell offers a look inside the heart and mind of a master photographer. (video)